 What is a Drawing Tablet?

 A drawing tablet is an electronic device that works like a sketchbook.
 Users can hand draw images onto the pad with a special stylus.
 These hand-drawn images appear on your computer for editing and storage.
-Some tablets have screens that allow you to see your picture directly on the tablet when you draw, while others have built-in storage.

 Who Needs a Drawing Tablet?